dr-eric-jensen/urssiwebsite/content/projects/urssi-policy-fellow.md

 The URSSI policy project asks “How can policy be used to increase the sustainability and impact of research software in the scholarly research community?”
 It has three objectives: 1) Influencing positive policy changes, 2) Understanding why such changes succeed and fail in this context, and 3) Planning for future policy work based on these lessons.

-The project will rely on a postdoc, and is currently seeking the right person; see the [job posting](https://www.ncsa.illinois.edu/about/careers/#po)

  <!--more-->

 The project tasks are to: